 5.5 Regulated activity

-5.5.1 The School applies for an enhanced disclosure from the DBS and a check of the Children's Barred List (Enhanced Check for Regulated Activity) in respect of all positions at the School which amount to "regulated activity" as defined in the Safeguarding Vulnerable Groups Act 2006 (as amended).
+5.5.1 Unless the individual is on the DBS update service, the School will apply for an enhanced disclosure from the DBS and a check of the Children's Barred List (Enhanced Check for Regulated Activity) in respect of all positions at the School which amount to "regulated activity" as defined in the Safeguarding Vulnerable Groups Act 2006 (as amended).
 The purpose of carrying out an Enhanced Check for Regulated Activity is to identify whether an applicant is barred from working with children by inclusion on the Children's Barred List and to obtain other relevant suitability information.
-Any position undertaken at, or on behalf of the School will amount to "regulated activity" if it is carried out:
+Any position undertaken at, or on behalf of the School will amount to "regulated activity" if::

-frequently, meaning once a week or more; or
+It is carried out frequently, meaning once a week or more; or

 overnight, meaning between 2.00 am and 6.00 am; or